 The U.S. Centers for Disease Control & Prevention (CDC) also provides a calculator that uses your height and weight to determine your BMI.
 To calculate your BMI, click Learn More.

-For the treatment of geriatric anorexia, meaning the loss of appetite and decreased food intake in the elderly, a new medication being investigated will be given.
+For the potential treatment of geriatric anorexia, meaning the loss of appetite and decreased food intake in the elderly, a medication being investigated will be given.

-A medical device containing 104 mg MPA (medroxyprogesterone acetate) in 0.65 mL suspension for injection is a marketed product in Belgium and is indicated for long-term female contraception via SC injection into the anterior thigh or abdomen every 13 weeks.
+A medical device containing 104 mg MPA (medroxyprogesterone acetate) in 0.65 mL suspension for injection and indicated for long-term female contraception via SC injection into the anterior thigh or abdomen every 13 weeks.

 In this study the medication will be administrated subcutaneously (under the skin) in one of the following locations: arms, thigh or abdomen.
 During a subcutaneous injection, a needle is inserted under the skin, rather than into a vein.